-Transdermal Patch Peel Strength Testing: Adhesion QC with a Texture Analyzer
+Transdermal Patch Peel Strength Testing: Adhesion QC with a Texture Analyzertransdermal patch adhesion test

 Measure transdermal patch peel strength, tack, and adhesion force with a texture analyzer per ASTM D882 and ASTM D3330.
 KHT TA-30 protocol for drug-loaded patch QC.